dipnet-vn/smartcontract/README.md

 - **Reentrancy Guard:** Protects against reentrancy attacks.
 - **Pausable Contract:** Allows pausing of contract operations in case of emergencies.

-This documentation provides a high-level overview of the NFTGram smart contract's features and functionality, ensuring users and developers understand the key aspects of the marketplace operations and management.
+This documentation provides a high-level overview of the DipNetMarket smart contract's features and functionality, ensuring users and developers understand the key aspects of the marketplace operations and management.

 Copyright (C) 2024 EZCON Inc. All Rights Reserved.